All Episodes

 We have chanting, you know, all sorts of incendiary comments at the president talking about incest and attacking his wife and daughter and 11-year-old kid and anybody that seems to like this president.

-Steve Skeleese remains hospitalized, although apparently he's making improvements after the wounds he suffered last week after being targeted for assassination by an unhinged Bernie Sanders fan.
+Now we've got a Pulitzer Prize-winning novelist, Steve Scalise, remains hospitalized, although apparently he's making improvements after the wounds he suffered last week after being targeted for assassination by an unhinged Bernie Sanders fan.

-And wouldn't just imagine what the media would do if they find targeted list, conservatives see the right wing nut jobs, and how the media would react.
+And wouldn't just imagine what the media would do if they find targeted list, conservatives see the right-wing nut jobs and how the media would react.

 Just like Bill Clinton blamed the Oklahoma City bombing on talk radio and Rush Limbaugh, which was insane.

-Not blaming Bernie Sanders.
+I'm not blaming Bernie Sanders.

-And you know, Pulitzer Prize-winning American novelist expressing hope that Donald Trump will have a massive stroke carted out of the White House on a gurney.
+And, you know, Pulitzer Prize-winning American novelist expressing hope that Donald Trump will have a massive stroke carted out of the White House on a gurney.

 You know, is that any different from Madonna wishing to blow up the White House or dreaming of blowing up the White House?